-Serra de Tramuntana is the mountain chain that covers the whole north of Mallorca.
-I will show you a beautiful drive in the UNESCO listed mountain landscape, the drive from Andraitx to Soller.
+Serra de Tramuntana is the massive mountain chain that covers the whole north of Mallorca.
+We will show you a beautiful drive in the UNESCO listed mountains as we will drive from Andraitx to Soller.

-Each time I go to Mallorca I have to spend a day or two in the Tramuntana.
-I have to go and see the island’s countryside, the rugged coastline and all those pretty villages with yellow dry-stone houses.
-After reading my post you will know what I mean.
+Each time we go to Mallorca we spend a day or two in Tramuntana.
+We just have to get to the island’s lovely countryside, the rugged coast in the north.
+And see all those pretty villages with yellow dry-stone houses.
+After reading this post you will know what this means.

-These steep slopes where wild rosemary smells make a striking contrast to the tourist-filled south coast.
-And yet Serra de Tramuntana is just half an hour away from Mallorca’s beaches.
+The steep mountain slopes where wild rosemary grows make a striking contrast to the tourist-filled south coast.
+Yet Serra de Tramuntana is only half an hour away from Mallorcan beaches.

-Map of Serra de Tramuntana drive and the prettiest villages
+Map of our Serra de Tramuntana drive.
+The prettiest villages are marked on the map.

-My Serra de Tramuntana drive is 120 km in all, with a motorway in the beginning and at the end, from Palma to Peguera and back from Soller.
+Our Serra de Tramuntana drive is 120 km in all, with a motorway both in the beginning and at the end (from Palma to Peguera and from Soller to Palma).

-The mountain road too is very good today so the whole itinerary is very easy to drive.
-The road is not narrow or dangerous but that doesn’t mean there are no curves.
-There are many of them, and real hairpins at times.
+The mountain road is very good today so the whole itinerary is easy and nice to drive.
+The road is not narrow nor dangerous but that doesn’t mean there are no curves.
+Definitely they exist, many of them, real hairpins at times.

-You will preferably need a full day to explore Serra de Tramuntana, since you will want to stop.
-If that sounds a lot you can alternatively make two half-day trips, returning back to the coast from Banyalbufar or Valldemossa and heading back to the mountains the next day again.
+You will preferably need a full day for the Serra de Tramuntana mountains, as you will want to stop.
+If that sounds a lot you can make two half-day trips, returning back to the coast from Banyalbufar or Valldemossa and returning the next day.

-I marked the prettiest Serra de Tramuntana villages on the map and I will show them to you soon.
-But first some words about the mountain chain.
+We marked the prettiest Serra de Tramuntana villages on the map and will show them soon.
+First some words about the mountain chain.

-The Tramuntana mountain chain covers the western and northern parts of Mallorca, from Andratx in the west to Formentor in the north east.
-The chain is 90 km long and has Mallorca’s highest peaks that protect the island from northern winds.
-Serra de Tramuntana means Mountains of the North Wind.
+The Tramuntana mountains cover the whole west and north parts of Mallorca, from Andratx in the west to Formentor in the north east.
+The mountain chain is 90 km long and has Mallorca’s highest peaks.
+The mountains in the north protect island from cold northern winds.
+That also gave the mountains their name: Serra de Tramuntana means Mountains of the North Wind.

 In winter the mountains take most of the rain and leave other areas dry.
-In summer again mountain air is pleasant which makes wealthy locals spend the hottest summer in the mountains.
+In summer again mountain air is cool and pleasant which makes wealthy local families spend the hottest summer months in the cooler mountains.

-Tourists have found Serra de Tramuntana as well, but it’s not really a main bus tour destination.
-They are mostly individual travelers and they come for hiking.
+Tourists have found the region as well, but it’s not a big bus tour destination.
+Those who come are mostly individual travelers and they come for hiking.
+Like hiking the Ruta de Pedra en Sec.

 La Ruta de Pedra en Sec